Anderson College of Nursing and Health Professions

 Doctor of Nursing Practice Student Outcomes

-3. Summarize principles of safety and quality into practice (Essential II; Domain 5 & 7)
+3. Summarize principles of safety and quality into practice.

 Admission to MSN Program

-2. A cumulative undergraduate grade point average (GPA) of 3.0 or better on the BSN degree-granting institution transcript.
+• A cumulative undergraduate grade point average (GPA) of 3.0 or higher on the transcript from the BSN degree-granting institution transcript.

-3. A Bachelor of Science in Nursing degree from a professionally accredited nursing program in the United States.
+• A Bachelor of Science in Nursing (BSN) degree from a professionally accredited nursing program in the United States.

-4. A written statement of professional goals and the role of graduate education in achieving those goals.
+• A written statement of professional goals, including how graduate education will support the achievement of those goals.

-6. Clinical practice is preferred, but not required.
+• Clinical nursing experience is preferred but not required.

-8. All Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner track applicants must have a minimum of two completed recommendation forms.
+Applicants to the Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner tracks must also submit a minimum of two completed recommendation forms.

-International students must meet all University and ACONHP graduate admission requirements and must have a minimum score of 550 on the paper-based Test of English as a Foreign Language (TOEFL) or a minimum score of 213 on the computer-based TOEFL.
+International students must meet all University and ACONHP graduate admission requirements.
+In addition, they must achieve a minimum score of 550 on the paper-based TOEFL or 213 on the computer-based TOEFL.

-All applications for admission undergo review by the graduate nursing administration and/or faculty.
-Admission decisions will be made by the ACONHP graduate administration and/or faculty.
-Admission to the MSN major is competitive.
-Meeting the minimum admission requirements does not guarantee acceptance into the nursing program.
+All applications are reviewed by the graduate nursing administration and/or faculty.
+Admission decisions are made by the ACONHP graduate administration and/or faculty.
+Admission to the MSN program is competitive, and meeting the minimum admission requirements does not guarantee acceptance.

 Admission to DNP Program